pulp/pulp-operator/roles/pulp-status/README.md

 Pulp Web
 ========

-A role to update Pulp 3's deployment staus.
+A role to update Pulp 3 deployment status.

 Requirements
 ------------